 A few tips for making this salad:

-- Use a hard crusty bread like a baguette.
+- Use a crusty bread like a Ciabatta or french baguette.
 If you use bread that is too soft then it will become soggy with all the liquid from the tomatoes.

-- Be sure to make this at least an hour before you want to serve it.
+- Be sure to make this at least a half and hour before you want to serve it.
 It takes a bit of time for the bread to absorb the flavors.
-I personally like to make this the night before.
-I like how soft the bread becomes and it’s so packed with flavor.

 - I used mozzarella balls, but you can use cubes of mozzarella instead.